-From grocery stores to art galleries to stocks on Wall Street, all business is conducted in a dynamic marketplace making the understanding of markets and how they operate imperative for today's business.
-With a focus on small business, this course provides an overview of markets, target markets, market segmentation, pricing, advertising, selling, and buyer behavior.
-Students explore market strategies: how business can assess and fulfill their customer needs, influence a market, enter new markets and incorporate technology into their marketing plan.
-(Prerequisite: BUSN101)
+From grocery stores to art galleries to stocks on Wall Street, all business is conducted in a dynamic marketplace.
+With a focus on small business, this course covers market research, segmentation, target audience, positioning, branding, marketing methods, buyer behavior, and cultural conflicts in marketing.
+In this applied course, students create the marketing plan section of a business plan.
+(Pre-requisite: BUSN101)